atreydesai/humorbench/README.md

 ## Overview

 The benchmark consists of two main tasks:
-1. **Overall Joke Classification**: Classify the entire multi-line joke as funny or not funny
+1. **Overall Joke Classification**: Classify the entire multi-line joke
-2. **Line Purpose Identification**: Identify the purpose that each line serves in developing the joke's punchline (e.g., setup, punchline, transition)
+2. **Line Purpose Identification**: Identify the purpose that each line serves in developing the joke's punchline (e.g., establishing context, punchline, escalation)

 ## Results